Volunteer sessions

 Volunteer options

-Over winter, we run three weekly volunteer sessions.
+Over the warmer months, we run four weekly volunteer sessions and our Community Working Bee on the first Saturday of each month.
 To book your place, select your preferred session in the appropriate calendar below.
+If you’re under 16, you’ll need to bring a responsible adult with you!

 Volunteers weeding at the farm.